efulet/archive_obs/README.md

 Please, decompress the file into the data `folder`, first make sure there is not another raw folder with data.

-The parse option take FITS header files in a range of dates and convert them in a CSV representation.
+The parse option take FITS header files in a range of dates and converts them into a CSV representation.
+A CSV file isn't overwritten if it exists.

 ```bash
 > archive_obs -f 2017-05-01 -t 2017-05-15 --parse